 About Tamara Wexler, MD, PhD

 Dr. Wexler is an internationally recognized endocrinologist specializing in neuroendocrinology and reproductive endocrinology.
 She has served as an Attending Physician in Internal Medicine at the Massachusetts General Hospital and as the founding Director of the NYU Langone Medical Center Pituitary Center.
-Her research efforts focus on pituitary dysfunction after brain injury.
+Her research efforts focus on the neuroendocrine effects of traumatic brain injury and Long COVID.

 Dr. Wexler received her MD and her PhD in Neuroscience from the University of Pennsylvania.
 She completed her Internal Medicine residency and Endocrinology fellowship at the Massachusetts General Hospital, where she was part of the Neuroendocrine Unit, designed and ran national clinical trials on the effects of growth hormone, and served for 12 years on the Optimum Care Committee.

-While on staff at the MGH, Dr. Wexler spent four years at McKinsey & Company, where she served as the Global Endocrinology Lead.
-She is an elected member of the Endocrine Society Clinical Guidelines Committee and of the University of Pennsylvania Institute for Diabetes, Obesity, and Metabolism Leadership Council, reviewed grants for the Bill and Melinda Gates Foundation in the area of reproductive health, and serves on the editorial board of Endocrine Today.
+Dr. Wexler serves on the University of Pennsylvania Institute for Diabetes, Obesity, and Metabolism Leadership Council, is a Senior External Advisor to McKinsey & Company (where she previously was the Global Endocrinology Lead), and recently completed a term on the Endocrine Society Clinical Guidelines Committee.
 She is a speaker and moderator at academic medical centers and national conferences on the topic of pituitary function, reproductive endocrinology, and post-TBI endocrine disorders.
-Her publications appear in the Journal of Clinical Endocrinology & Metabolism and Clinical Endocrinology, among other journals.
+Her publications appear in the Journal of Clinical Endocrinology & Metabolism and the Journal of Neurotrauma, among other journals.

 Neuroendocrine Associates

 Dr. Wexler started Neuroendocrine Associates in order to offer reproductive endocrine and neuroendocrine care to patients across the United States, with a focus on patient education and direct time with patients.
-She offers telemedicine in many states, and has a clinic in Virginia.
+She offers telemedicine to several states, and has a clinic in Virginia.

 She continues to direct research efforts at the Rusk Rehab Center of NYU as a Clinical Professor, and holds an adjunct professorship at the University of Pennsylvania.